strawbees/learning-platform-gatsby/content/lesson-plans/03-robotic-olympics.md

 <section component="thumbnails">
 <section component="thumbnail" title="Create a Robot Racer" description="Build a robot that walks and then try to make it run." image="/robotracer.jpg" path="/activity/create-a-robot-racer"></section>
 <section component="thumbnail" title="Build a Robotic Crane with Quirkbot" description="Use Quirkbot to automate the mechanical movements of a crane." image="/roboticcranequirkbot.jpg" path="/activity/build-a-robotic-crane-quirkbot"></section>
-<section component="thumbnail" title="Build a Robotic Crane with BBC micro:bit" description="Use Robotic Inventions for micro:bit to automate the mechanical movements of a crane." image="/roboticcranemicrobit.jpg" path="/activity/build-a-robotic-crane-microbit"></section>
 </section>

 **Students can:**